Alados5/rac_cycling_weapons/README.md

 - A Homebrew Enabled (HEN) PS3
    - There are guides available online
    - The RPCS3 Emulator is not tested
+   - Other CFW or Jailbreaks might work but are also not tested
 - [RaCMAN](https://github.com/MichaelRelaxen/racman) installed
 - A digital PAL PS3 version of the compatible R&C games